This Beatles Covers Collection originates in the early seventies.

 As all Beatles collections it started relatively small with the regular LP's, singles and EP's.

 Because of an interest in music the collection soon expanded in several directions, and some classical and other worthwhile performances of Beatles songs where added.
-It meant the start of collecting more and more interpretations of Beatles songs.
+This was the beginning of collecting more and more interpretations of Beatles songs.

-Around 1995 the collection of items that had Beatles Cover Versions needed
+Around 1995 the collection of items that contained Beatles Cover Versions needed

 structure and a dedicated database, including track information, was made.